 The website Holland Cycling Routes contains all the info you need before making a cycling daytrip or longer trip.

 I want to highlight their info about cycling junction numbers, which is really the best and easiest way of making a scenic ride through our countryside and villages.
 Just write down some numbers, then follow the easy signposts for those numbers.
 You can adjust the route as you go.

-This video explains the easy junction number system:
+This video explains the junction number system very clearly:

-The app ‘Fiets!’ helps you plan your junction numbers, and the GPS signal in that app tells you where you are at that moment (in case you missed a sign for example).
+The app ‘Fiets!’ (or other planning apps or websites) helps you plan your junction numbers, and the GPS signal in that app tells you where you are at that moment (in case you missed a sign for example).

 Rent a bike and do-it-yourself

 In Amsterdam and many other places, for example at Zaanse Schans windmills, you can rent bikes.
 I recommend you choose a bike with at least 3 gears.
 Sometimes the wind is strong, in that case some gears come in handy.

 Always check the weather forecasts first.
 Cycling in rain is no fun.

 And wind has a much stronger effect than you might think!
 Medium strong headwind means twice as much work as no wind at all.
 (Some say it’s tougher than going uphill.)
 Medium strong tailwind means it’s twice as easy as no wind.